SEAT Marbella: SEAT Terra (24/024A, 1987–1996)

-A van version of the Marbella, called the SEAT Terra (codenamed 24 for SEAT Terra and 024A for SEAT Terra box), was produced in Spain from 1987 to 1996 when this model was meant to be replaced from its successor, the SEAT Inca.
+A van version of the Marbella, called the SEAT Terra (codenamed 24 for SEAT Terra and 024A for the SEAT Terra box van), was produced in Spain from 1987 to 1996 when this model was meant to be replaced by its successor, the SEAT Inca.
 The SEAT Terra shared the underpinnings and front of the Marbella, but the back was replaced by a large, high metal box; there was also a load rack above the cab roof.
 It was very popular in Spain, and was also available in export markets.